|First Strike Everything first strike related|

 All in all, comparatively poor quality.
 With at least one common defect severe enough to potentially ruin an entire bag.
 Having said that, Iím withholding any long term condemnation of the round.
 I recall Tiberius/Perfect Circle had some quality control issues in the early days (though admittedly not this severe) so Iím willing to extend a stay of judgement until a little further into their manufacturing timeline.
 Lets see how they develop.

 Be sure to take a look at my about page for the thankyou's and acknowledgements, it's worth the jump.

 Finally, two things in closing.
 If you're technically minded and you see some aspect of the data or argument that can be improved, feel free to drop me a PM or post.
 Self-initiated and community driven edits are expected to be ongoing.
 And if you haven't seen it yet, and you have a real interest in FS rounds, check out my FS Demographics poll.

-Thank you for reading, and we'll drop the accuracy and dual chrono data in a week or two.
+Thank you for reading, and we'll drop the accuracy data once we have it.

 |Thread Tools||Search this Thread|